United States Marshals Service

-The United States Marshals Service (USMS) is a federal law enforcement agency in the United States.
-The Marshals Service serves as the enforcement and security arm of the U.S. federal judiciary.
-It is an agency of the U.S. Department of Justice and operates under the direction of the U.S. attorney general.
-U.S. Marshals are the original U.S. federal law enforcement officers, created by the Judiciary Act of 1789 during the presidency of George Washington as the "Office of the United States Marshal" under the U.S. district courts.
+The United States Marshals Service (USMS) is a federal law enforcement agency under the United States Department of Justice.
+It operates under the direction of the United States attorney general.
+It is tasked with enforcing the decisions of and providing protection for the United States federal judiciary.

+United States Marshals are the original United States federal law enforcement officers, created by the Judiciary Act of 1789 during the presidency of George Washington as the "Office of the United States Marshal" under the United States district court.
 The USMS was established in 1969 to provide guidance and assistance to U.S. Marshals throughout the federal judicial districts.

-The Marshals Service is primarily responsible for locating and arresting federal suspects, the administration of fugitive operations, the management of criminal assets, the operation of the United States Federal Witness Protection Program and the Justice Prisoner and Alien Transportation System, the protection of federal courthouses and judicial personnel, and the protection of senior government officials through the Office of Protective Operations.
+The Marshals Service is primarily responsible for locating and arresting federal suspects, the administration of fugitive operations, the management of criminal assets, the operation of the United States Federal Witness Protection Program and the Justice Prisoner Air Transportation System, the protection of federal courthouses and judicial personnel, and the protection of senior government officials through the Office of Protective Operations.
 Throughout its history the Marshals have also provided unique security and enforcement services including protecting African American students enrolling in the South during the civil rights movement, escort security for United States Air Force LGM-30 Minuteman missile convoys, law enforcement for the United States Antarctic Program, and protection of the Strategic National Stockpile.